evkx/evkx.github.io/content/models/mercedes/eqb/EQB_350_4MATIC/_index.md

 </a>
 <figcaption><h4>Mercedes-EQ EQB 350 4MATIC</h4></figcaption></figur>

-We have separated our description of the Mercedes-EQ EQB 350 4MATIC into sections.
+We have separated our Mercedes-EQ EQB 350 4MATIC article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications), an [image gallery](gallery), detailed information about [charging performance](chargingcurve), and some [online reviews](reviews).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)